AlexStrNik/OpenLava/Readme.md

 │
 ├── Packages/
-│   └── MoltenLava/          # Swift package implementation of Lava player ├── Tools/
+│   └── MoltenLava/          # Swift package implementation of Lava player │   └── LavaSerpent/         # Python package for working with Lava animations ├── Tools/
 │   └── convert_to_webm.py   # Python utility for rendering to .webm
 │